 Sex and Relationship Healing is an interactive online community providing free information and support to anyone affected by infidelity, sex addiction, porn addiction, paired substance use and sexual behavior (sometimes referred to as chemsex), and other sex and relationship issues.
 The site offers written information about a wide variety of sex and relationship issues, webinars hosted by well-known therapists, moderated drop-in discussion groups, access to Dr. Rob’s and Dr. David’s “Sex, Love, & Addiction” podcasts, daily inspirations, resources, and more.
 All are welcome, and everything on the site is available at no charge.

 Seeking Integrity was founded in the fall of 2017 to move treatment for sex addiction, pornography addiction, and paired substance use and sexual behavior into the 21st century.
 We recognize that in today’s increasingly digital world, much of our daily life, including addictive behaviors, takes place via digital technology.
 With that knowledge, we believe that support and recovery for these issues should no longer be limited to face-to-face experiences at rehabs, workshops, 12-step meetings, and the local coffee house.

-To this end, Seeking Integrity treatment programs incorporate ongoing, no-cost, online discussion groups, educational webinars, and other meetings as part of every client’s aftercare program.
-This keeps each client in regular contact with the support network that helped the client establish sobriety, no matter where that person lives.
+At Seeking Integrity, we believe very strongly that building and maintaining a supportive community of recovery (both online and in the real world) is a key to long-term healing.
+To this end, our treatment programs incorporate ongoing, no-cost online discussion groups, educational webinars, and other digital work as a part of every client’s treatment and aftercare program.
+Our goal is to keep each client in regular contact with the support network that helped him establish sobriety and recovery, no matter where he lives.